brown9804/ML_Introduction/_docs/ref/2_High_Level/[notes]-2_ML_Setup.md

 ```

 ##  Auto ML
+> During training, Azure Machine Learning creates a `number of pipelines`
+> in `parallel` that try `different algorithms` and `parameters` for you.
+The service
+> iterates through ML algorithms paired with feature selections, where each
+> iteration produces a model with a training score.
+The `higher the score`, the
+> `better the model` is considered to `"fit" your data`.
+It will stop once it hits
+> the exit criteria defined in the experiment.
+>
+> > -- <cite> Microsoft Docs From [27] </cite>

 Considering Microsoft documentation:
 > Apply automated ML when you want Azure Machine Learning to train and tune a